krivenko/libcommute/doc/expression/expression.rst

 in :expr:`libcommute::dynamic_indices`.
 Those return commonly used QM operators with the dynamically typed indices.

-Some related type aliases declared for the sake of convenience are
+Some related type aliases are declared for the sake of convenience.

 .. code-block:: cpp